Startup Costs: Key Expenses to Include in Your Budget

 You will need to spend money on brand awareness.
 Even if you don't invest money in paid ad campaigns, you'll need someone to handle your social media, online presence, and other promotional activities.

 Why is marketing crucial?
-A robust marketing strategy can help you create buzz around your product, attract early users and first clients, and help the company become a name.
+A robust startup branding and marketing strategy can help you create buzz around your product, attract early users and first clients, and help the company become a name.

-Expenses in this respect may vary according to what you include in your scope.
+Expenses on startup digital marketing may vary according to what you include in your scope.
 Notably, oftentimes many marketing tools (for SEO, content creation, etc.) that are considered "free" turn out to be costly.
 Not to mention that you'll be paying for employee salaries, SaaS usage, placing PPC advertisements and content on external platforms, and other things.

 Approximate expenses: you may spend about $5,000 USD or more per month on marketing.